amarshall/thread_variable/README.md

     C.foo  #=> "bar"

-If you don’t want to `extend ThreadLocal` everywhere you can instead do
+If you don’t want to `extend ThreadVariable` everywhere you can instead do

     require 'thread_variable/core_ext'